pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Nothing in life is to be feared; it is only to be understood."
 --Marie Curie

+"Co je na srdci je na dlani."
+"What is on the heart is on the palm of your hand."
+--Czech Proverb, according to Babi

 <a class="anchor" id="D"></a>
 ### D